openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

        problems can be text input or multiple choice problems.
      - Provisional support
    * - :ref:`Problem Written in LaTeX`
-     - If you have an problem that is already written in LaTeX, you can use this problem type to easily convert your code into XML.
+     - If you have a problem that is already written in LaTeX, you can use this problem type to easily convert your code into XML.
      - No support
    * - :ref:`Survey Tool`